 Once this is done (and if a professional treatment was also carried out) the area should be closely monitored to ensure that the pest problem has been completely eradicated.

 Again IPM encourages a “preventive” approach by making hotels unattractive to rodents rather than the standard procedure of using bait and traps with toxic chemicals, some of which rodents are immune to.
 This can lead to the use of more and higher strength toxins.

 It is important therefore to keep all potential rodent food sources securely sealed in containers including materials such as grass seed and pet food which need to be viewed in the same way as human food stuffs.
 Rats and mice aren’t too discerning!

 Rubbish should be contained and emptied frequently.
 Seal any holes, repair pipes and protect drains and shores with mesh wiring or grates.
 Traps should be used, clearly identified and checked daily with rodenticide used as a last resort.

-There is no universal accreditation for IPM practitioners currently but hoteliers should quiz potential pest control companies on how they implement IPM in practice, how the communication channels are used between both parties and practical examples of IPM in practice in the hotel sector.
-This will allow them to make an informed decision on choosing the right contractor for their pest control management activities.
+There is no universal accreditation for IPM practitioners at this time, but we would advise that as a hotelier that you should quiz potential pest control companies on how they implement IPM in practice, how the communication channels are used between both parties and practical examples of IPM in practice in the hotel sector.
+This will allow you to make an informed decision on choosing the right contractor for the pest control management activities at your establishment.